Skip to content

 You will most likely need planning permission when you build something new or make a major change to your building, for example building an extension or change the use of your building.
 There are some exceptions.

-Repairing and upgrading windows in listed buildings and conservation areas
+Windows in listed buildings and conservation areas

 If your property is a listed building or in a conservation area, and you would like to repair, upgrade or replace your windows, then you are likely to need planning permission and / or listed building consent to undertake the works.